Q: What is College Fashion Week?

 Q: What is a Fashion Partner?

-A: College Fashion Week is pleased to partner with emerging female fashion entrepreneurs and designers every year to further our mission of empowering and supporting women to achieve their dreams.
-Fashion Partners are given the exclusive opportunity to provide 10-15 looks per market for our college student models to wear down the runway in front of an audience of hundreds of college students in attendance and thousands following along online around the world.
+College Fashion Week is pleased to partner with emerging female fashion entrepreneurs and designers every year to further our mission of empowering and supporting women to achieve their dreams.
+Fashion Partners are given the exclusive opportunity to provide 10-15 looks per market for our college student models to wear down the runway in front of an audience of hundreds of college students in attendance and millions following along online around the world.
 This opportunity is structured as a barter, with no financial investment required of our Fashion Partners beyond providing the clothing and helping promote College Fashion Week.
-Interested brands are invited to apply to be considered to be Fashion Partners with College Fashion Week in 2017.
+Interested brands are invited to apply to be considered to be Fashion Partners with College Fashion Week in 2018.

 Q: Who are some of your past fashion partners and sponsors?